-Have you noticed that your dog is running less or no longer jumping?
-Their joints could be giving them some trouble.
+Have you noticed your dog running less, hesitating on stairs or no longer jumping up on the sofa?
+These could be early signs of joint discomfort and potentially arthritis.
 Let's talk about canine arthritis, the main symptoms and how to relieve them.

 What is canine arthritis?